 It was right there in the ingredients list the whole time, of course, but you’re definitely just seeing it for the first time now.
 You poke around the pantry in hopes you’ll get lucky.
-While you do find four cans of pumpkin, there’s no evaporated milk to be found.
+While you do find four cans of pumpkin, six cans of garbanzo beans, condensed milk, coconut milk, AND powdered milk, there’s no evaporated milk to be found.
 What now?
 Go back to the store?
 Uh, no thanks.
+If you’ve already cooked the pasta and started the bechamel sauce for ultra-creamy macaroni and cheese, you’re not going to stop now.
+If you’ve had your heart set on baking ice cream or a mud cake, the craving isn’t just going to go away because you’re out of evaporated milk.
 Abandon the recipe and make something else?
-Less than ideal.The answer: neither, because there are actually plenty of substitutes for evaporated milk.
+Less than ideal.The answer: none of the above, because there are actually plenty of substitutes for evaporated milk.

 Evaporated milk is canned, shelf-stable, highly concentrated (typically 2 percent) milk.
 It’s often used in recipes like pumpkin pie and tres leches cake.
 To make the product, about 60 percent of the water is evaporated from cow’s milk, after which the liquid is canned and heat-sterilized.
 This process makes the milk shelf-stable for months, sometimes even years.
-Technically, when mixed with 1 ½ parts water, 1 part evaporated milk can be reconstituted into the proportional equivalent of regular milk.
+Technically, when mixed with 1 ½ parts water, one part evaporated milk can be reconstituted into the proportional equivalent of regular milk.

 Unsurprisingly, the milk you already have in the fridge will be a fine substitute for evaporated milk—with a bit of tinkering.
-For the most foolproof evaporated milk substitute, make your own: Into a saucepan, place 60 percent more milk than called for in the recipe, bring it to a boil, and gently reduce it until the desired amount is reached.
+For the most foolproof evaporated milk substitute, make your own: Into a saucepan, place approximately 60 percent more milk than called for in the recipe, bring it to a boil, and gently reduce it until the desired amount is reached.
 Cool the mixture, then move on with the recipe.

 2. Non-Dairy Milk